Valerio Di Cesare: Parma

 On 31 January 2017, Di Cesare was signed by Parma in a 2 1/2-year contract.

 Return to Bari

 In September 2018, after being released by Parma, Di Cesare agreed to re-join Bari, following the club's refoundation in the Serie D league.
-He captained Bari to two promotions, leading the club back to Serie B and narrowly missing on promotion to Serie A after losing to Cagliari in the 2022–23 Serie B playoff finals.
+He captained Bari to two promotions, leading the club back to Serie B and narrowly missing promotion to Serie A after losing to Cagliari in the 2022–23 Serie B playoff finals.
 He retired in June 2024 at the age of 41, after being instrumental in Bari's escape from relegation in a playoff match against Ternana, scoring the first goal in a 3–0 away win against the rossoverdi.